renaissance-publishing/renaissance/content/chapters/26-items.md

 | One reason is just that *it's a lot of damned work!*
 | We're a small team, and creating a large list of diverse, high-quality items would be quite an undertaking!
 |
-| But there are other reasons too—and our laziness isn't even the most important one!
+| But there are other reasons too — and our laziness isn't even the most important one!
 |
 | We also don't believe that it's possible to create a list of magical items that is *exhaustive* (in the sense that it covers most of the magical items that people would want) without being *unwieldy* (in the sense that it would be far to vast to be useful).
 | Any *very large* list of magical items will encumber *all* players with a huge list of items that they have to navigate, hoping that the item they want is in there *somewhere*.